-Under English law, unless a poll is demanded by the shareholders of a company or is required by the chairman of the meeting or the company's articles of association, shareholders shall vote on all resolutions on a show of hands.
+Under English law, unless a poll is demanded by the shareholders of a company or is required by the chairman incorporation, each stockholder is of the meeting or the company's articles entitled to one vote for each share of of association, shareholders shall vote on all resolutions on a show of hands.
 Under the Companies Act, a poll may be demanded by (i) not fewer than five shareholders having the right to vote on the resolution; (ii) any shareholder(s) representing not less than 10% of the total voting rights of all the shareholders having the right to vote on the resolution (excluding any voting rights attaching to treasury shares); or (iii) any shareholder(s) holding shares in the company conferring a right to vote on the resolution (excluding any voting rights attaching to treasury shares) being shares on which an aggregate sum has been paid up equal to not less than 10% of the total sum paid up on all the shares conferring that right.
 A company's articles of association may provide more extensive rights for shareholders to call a poll.